 Tethered headsets like the PlayStation VR and the Oculus connect to PCs physically.
 The cable used makes them a bit unwieldy, however putting all the actual video processing inside a box and not having to strap it to your face directly means your VR experience will be more involved.
 The use of a dedicated display headset instead of a smartphone, as well as external cameras and built-in sensors significantly improves your head tracking and image fidelity.

 Therefore, the trade-off apart from its clunky cables is the price tag.
-The cheapest tethered option you can get is currently around $$ to $$.
 You will still need a pretty powerful PC to run.

 About Dream Vision VR Features